pyvista/pyvista-support/.github/ISSUE_TEMPLATE.md

 to gain insight at a later date - your contributions here are signigicant to the community and much appreciated!

-Please always remember to be curteous to others posting on this forum as we are all here voluntarily to help others use amazing new software.
+Please always remember to be courteous to others posting on this forum as we are all here voluntarily to help others use amazing new software.
 -->